-Tax compliance is getting more complex.
-Multinational companies now deal with different reporting rules across multiple countries, and managing that manually is not sustainable.
-A-Cube, an Italian API-first startup founded in 2018, has been quietly building infrastructure to solve exactly this.
-On May 4, 2026, the company announced a €4 million investment round led by P101 SGR, one of Italy’s top venture capital firms with an international focus.
+Tax compliance is becoming more and more complicated.
+Multinational firms now have to deal with a variety of reporting requirements across multiple countries, and doing so by hand is unsustainable.
+A-Cube is an Italian API-first company that was founded in 2018 and has been covertly building infrastructure to solve this problem.
+The company’s €4 million funding round, was led by P101 SGR, one of Italy’s top foreign VC firms.

 Sella Direct Ventures, a FinTech-focused investor, also participated in the round.